shadisharba/numerical_tools_and_friends/documentation_docs/source/modules.rst

-documentation_utils
+python_library
 ===================

-This page lists all the modules and submodules in the `documentation_utils/` directory.
+This page lists all the modules and submodules in the `python_library/` directory.

 .. figure:: images/package.png
    :alt: open package